Urban Cowboy: Plot

-Bud wants to compete in Gilley's upcoming mechanical bull riding contest in which the winner will be awarded $5,000.
-While Bud is away training with Bob, a former rodeo champion, Sissy returns to Bud's mobile home to gather her belongings.
-While there, she cleans the mobile home and leaves Bud a note saying that she hopes that they can get back together.
-Pam arrives while Sissy is still there, but Sissy leaves shortly thereafter.
-Pam then discovers Sissy's note and throws it away after reading it.
-Pam lets Bud believe that she cleaned the mobile home while he was out.
-Sissy arrives back at Wes's trailer and catches him with Marshalene, a woman who works at Gilley's.
-After Marshalene leaves, an angry Sissy throws a carton of cigarettes at him and refuses to fix him a meal.
-In response, Wes physically abuses her.
+Bud, unable to work while wearing an arm cast, wants to compete in Gilley's upcoming mechanical bull riding rodeo contest for the $5,000 prize.
+While Bud is training with his uncle, a former rodeo champion, Sissy stops by the mobile home to collect her belongings.
+While there, she cleans and leaves Bud a note saying she hopes they can get back together.
+Pam arrives as Sissy is leaving.
+She finds Sissy's note and throws it away.
+Bud arrives and thinks Pam did the cleaning.
+Sissy returns to Wes's trailer and catches him with Marshalene, who works at Gilley's.
+After Marshalene leaves, an angry Sissy throws a cigarette carton at him.
+Wes slaps Sissy and forces her to fix him a meal.

-Bob urges Bud to make up with Sissy, citing how his own formerly bad behavior nearly ended his marriage.
-Shortly after, Bob is killed in an accidental explosion at the refinery.
-Sissy attends the funeral and tells Bud that Wes was fired from Gilley's and is unable to find another job.
-She says that she and Wes plan to go to Mexico after Wes wins the $5,000 award money at the mechanical bull riding contest that night.
+Bob urges Bud to reconcile with Sissy, citing how he nearly ruined his own marriage.
+Soon after, Bob is killed in a refinery explosion, devastating Bud.
+At the funeral, Sissy tells Bud that Wes was fired from Gilley's, and they are leaving for Mexico after Wes wins the contest.

-Bud plans to skip the competition, but his Aunt Corene encourages him to go, saying that Bob would have wanted him to compete.
-Bud wins the contest but then expresses disappointment that Sissy is not there to see the $5,000 awarded.
-Pam realizes that Bud still loves Sissy.
-She tells Bud about Sissy's note that she discarded and that she does not really love him, then urges Bud to reconcile with Sissy.
-While Sissy is waiting in her car in the parking lot, Wes goes inside Gilley's to rob Bud's $5,000 award money.
-Bud finds Sissy in the parking lot, tells her that he still loves her and apologizes for hitting her.
-They reconcile, but after seeing Sissy's bruised face, a furious Bud goes after Wes, and a fight ensues inside the bar.
-Wes drops his gun, and the stolen cash falls from his jacket.
-Gilley's staff, discovering the robbery, apprehend Wes.
-Bud and Sissy leave together, heading for home.
+Bud plans to skip the contest but changes his mind after his Aunt Corene insists that Bob would want him to compete.
+Bud out-scores Wes to win, but he is disappointed that Sissy is not there to see his victory.
+Pam realizes that Bud still loves Sissy and admits that it was Sissy who cleaned the mobile home and left him a note.
+Pam urges Bud to reconcile with Sissy before it is too late.
+As Sissy waits in her car, Wes sneaks into Gilley's main office armed with a pistol to steal the prize money.
+Bud finds Sissy in the parking lot and says that he loves her and apologizes for being stubborn and hitting her.
+After they reunite, Bud sees Sissy's bruised face.
+Furious, he goes after Wes.
+A fight ensues outside the bar.
+Wes drops his gun, and the stolen money falls from his jacket.
+Wes is apprehended while Sissy swears she knew nothing about Wes robbing the bar.
+She and Bud go home together.